mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ### Disposing resources

-Register a dispose listener for the editor component and execute your *uninstall* method in the body:
+Register a dispose-listener for the editor component and execute your *uninstall* method in the body:

 ```java
 editorComponent.addDisposeListener(new EditorComponent.EditorDisposeListener() {